Model3DBio/AF_pyDock/README.md

 ## 🔗 3.4.
 Integrating AlphaFold Confidence and pyDock Energies

-This section implements the key idea of the chapter:
 **combining AlphaFold model confidence (AF-MC = 0.8·ipTM + 0.2·pTM) with pyDock energies using z-score normalization.**

 Included: